 Start an Organization

-- Each semester 12 organizations will be selected for consideration of recognition.
-These twelve groups will be selected at random from the applications received on the due date.
-Organization recognition/CEO workshops only occurs one time per semester.
-Social Fraternities/Sororities must first gain approval from the Assistant Director of University Unions for Fraternity & Sorority Life or the Assistant Director for the Center for Multicultural Student Services for Multicultural Greek Life as appropriate before they are allowed to participate in the recognition process.
+- Social Fraternities/Sororities must first gain approval from the Associate Director of University Unions for Fraternity & Sorority Life or the Assistant Director for the Center for Multicultural Student Services for Multicultural Greek Life, as appropriate, before they are allowed to participate in the recognition process.

 CEO Workshop Attendance and Paperwork Policy